-Thai Basil Fried Rice recipe is an easy, spicy, healthy Asian style rice dish made with jasmine rice, Thai basil, and some sauces in an Instant pot pressure cooker and makes a great weeknight dinner.
-Thai fried rice is Vegan and kid-approved!
+Thai Basil Fried Rice is a delicious and easy Asian-style rice dish made with jasmine rice, Thai basil, and sauces.
+It's prepared in an Instant Pot pressure cooker, making it ideal for a quick and healthy weeknight dinner.
+This vegan dish is also kid-approved!

-I love Thai food and its flavors, if you are one of them, then you will enjoy this homemade Thai-style vegan fried rice.
-This dish is slightly different from Indian Chinese fried rice.
-I have made this several times for potlucks, gatherings, and weeknight dinners, and my husband absolutely loves this.
+If you enjoy Thai food and its flavors, you'll definitely love this homemade Thai-style vegan fried rice.
+Unlike Indian Chinese veg fried rice, this dish has its own unique flair.
+I've prepared it numerous times for potlucks, gatherings, and weeknight dinners, and my husband absolutely loves this.

-DONT HAVE INSTANT POT?
-You can still make this Thai fried rice recipe with leftover rice on the stovetop pot, I have shared a detailed recipe below.
+NO INSTANT POT?
+No problem!
+You can easily make this Thai fried rice recipe on the stovetop using leftover rice.
+Find the detailed recipe below.

-- Rice: white or brown aromatic Jasmine rice is the ideal choice for this Thai basil rice recipe, but you can also use any short-grain rice.
+- Rice: Aromatic white or brown jasmine rice is perfect for this Thai basil rice recipe, but any short-grain rice can also be used.

-- Onion: I have used yellow onions, they give sweetness to the dish, you can also use scallions.
+- Onion: I have used yellow onions, as they give sweetness to the dish.
+You can also use scallions.

 - Garlic, ginger, and Thai chilies: I have used freshly minced ginger and garlic.
-You can use either Thai red or green chilies for this recipe.
+You can use either Thai red or green chilies.

-- Vegetables: I have used red bell pepper and cut it into julienne.
-You can also add frozen carrots, beans, peas, or mushrooms to make it healthier.
+- Vegetables: I have used red bell pepper.
+To make it healthier, you can also add frozen carrots, beans, peas, or mushrooms.

 - Soy sauce: Or tamari for gluten-free.
 Soy sauce adds extra zing to the dish.

 - Herbs: Add roughly torn Thai basil and cilantro for authentic flavors.
-If you can't find Thai basil, regular basil works well, too.
+If Thai basil isn't available, regular basil works well too.

-- Oil: Sesame oil tastes the best.
-But Olive or coconut oil also can be used.
+- Oil: Sesame oil tastes the best, but olive oil or coconut oil can also be used.

-- Nuts: cashews are added for crunch, you can also add roasted crushed peanuts, but nuts are totally optional.
+- Nuts: Cashews are added for crunch, but you can also use roasted crushed peanuts.
+However, adding nuts is entirely optional.

 How to Make Thai Basil Fried Rice in Instant Pot

-Press SAUTE on Instant Pot.
-Add oil and once it’s hot, add minced garlic, ginger, Thai chilies and saute for 30 secs or until aromatic.
+Press SAUTE on the Instant Pot.
+Add oil, and once it’s hot, add minced garlic, ginger, and Thai chilies.
+Sauté for 30 seconds or until aromatic.

-Next, add the onions and saute for about 2 minutes till the onions turn soft.
+Next, add the onions and sauté for about 2 minutes until they turn soft.

-Add the bell pepper, rinsed jasmine rice, water, salt and mix well.
-Deglaze the pot, i.e. make sure to scrape any food particles sticking to the pot to avoid BURN alert.
+Add the bell pepper, rinsed jasmine rice, water, and salt.
+Mix well and deglaze the pot by scraping any food particles sticking to the bottom to avoid a BURN alert.

-Close the lid on the pot.
-Set the pot to MANUAL/PRESSURE COOK (High Pressure) and the timer to 4 minutes.
+Close the lid securely on the pot.
+Set the pot to MANUAL/PRESSURE COOK (High Pressure) and adjust the timer to 4 minutes.

-When the instant pot beeps, let the pressure release naturally for 10 minutes, and then quick release the pressure manually.
+When the Instant Pot beeps, allow the pressure to release naturally for 10 minutes, then manually release any remaining pressure.

 Turn on the SAUTE mode.
-Push cooked rice to the side and add soy sauce, sriracha, or red chili sauce.
-Mix to combine everything together.
+Push the cooked rice to the side and add soy sauce, sriracha, or red chili sauce.
+Mix to combine everything thoroughly.

 Next, add roasted cashews (optional), cilantro (coriander leaves), Thai basil (roughly torn), black pepper, and salt.
-Toss everything well until the leaves wilt.
+Toss everything well until the leaves wilt slightly.

 Stovetop Pot Method

 - In a large pan or wok, heat oil over medium-high heat.
-Add oil and once it’s hot, add minced garlic, ginger, and Thai chilies and saute for 30 secs or until aromatic.
+Once the oil is hot, add minced garlic, ginger, and Thai chilies.
+Sauté for about 30 seconds or until aromatic.

 - Next, add the onions and saute for about 2 minutes till the onions turn soft.